 Recently, we took a vote among our readers to determine the top reasons they love solo travel.
-You can see the eight reasons we started with and how we got down to one in The Solo Traveler Showdown: What You Love Most about Solo Travel.
 Freedom was the clear winner.

 The freedom inherent in solo travel is deeply cherished.
 Being able to do what we want, when we want – and the option to change course at any moment – is exhilarating.
 In our day-to-day lives we often have many rules, schedules, and responsibilities to follow.
 We love solo travel because all that gets set aside for a time.
 Lucy refers to it as “being completely, utterly, shamelessly selfish.”

 Says Lisa, “I went to the Dominican Republic alone a few years ago.
 I am a beach person and can stay all day.
 I like to sleep in, so I slept in, ordered breakfast, enjoyed my coffee on the patio and took my time, got to the beach at 11:00 and stayed until 6:00.
 If I had traveled with other people, I wouldn’t have been able to do that, because nobody else wants to stay on the beach for that long.
 I thoroughly enjoyed myself!”

 Rita raised another issue that comes up a lot: not having to worry about the desires or timelines of other people.
 “I love enjoying what I want and not having to accommodate other’s schedules or preferences.
 I once got up at sunrise to walk in a city that was waking up, sat in a park below a city skyline on a glorious spring day for over an hour to watch squirrels play, spent only 45 minutes in a famous art museum because I just wasn’t “feeling it,” and changed hotels at the last minute because I liked another one better.
 All those choices were mine and were not met with questions, rolled eyes, judgment, whining, or tapping a wristwatch.”